tc39/proposal-compartments/0-module-and-module-source.md

 ### Import Kicker

-Any dynamic import function is suitable for initializing, linking, and evaluating a module instance and all of its transitive dependencies.
+Any dynamic import function is suitable for initializing, linking, and evaluating a module instance.
+This necessarily implies advancing all of its transitive dependencies to their terminal state or any one into a failed state.

 ```js
 const source = new ModuleSource(``);